horstjens/ThePythonGameBook/readme.md

 ThePythonGameBook.com ( http://ThePythonGameBook.com )

-For questions and any queries 6, please write an email to horstjens@gmail.com
+For questions and any queries, please write an email to horstjens@gmail.com

 ### State of ThePythonGameBook